Home » Recipes » Baking » Brownies & Bars » Newfoundland Date Slice Recipe

 This Date Slice recipe will store well in an airtight container on the counter for about 3-4 days or in the fridge for a week.

-They also freeze really well in an airtight container for up to 3 months.
-Thaw them on the counter before serving or if you just want one, pop it in the microwave for about 30 seconds.
+They also freeze well in an airtight container for up to 3 months.
+Thaw them on the counter before serving, or if you want just one, pop it in the microwave for about 30 seconds.
+They are also usually soft enough to eat right out of the freezer, to my demise.

 An oatmeal date bar on a plate.